List of placeholder names: Hebrew

+Hong Kong

+Public examination

+In the Hong Kong Diploma of Secondary Education and its predecessor public examinations, candidates are instructed to use the name "Chris Wong" as a placeholder name in English Language papers.
+This maintains anonymity when no other name is provided in the prompts.
+Failure to follow this instruction may result in penalties, as stated in the official guideline provided by the Hong Kong Examinations and Assessment Authority.

 Icelandic

 Persons

 In Icelandic, the most common placeholder names are Jón Jónsson for men and Jóna Jónsdóttir for women.
 The common or average Icelander is referred to as meðaljón (lit. average John).

 Time

 An unspecified or forgotten date from long time ago is often referred to as sautján hundruð og súrkál (seventeen hundred and sauerkraut).